rxxsta/25daysofchristmas/challenges/day2_Brute-Forcing-Directories.md

 We can checkout the results under one of the results tabs.

-After a while of dirbuster doing its thing, we get an interesting looking directory with a response code of 200 and it looks like our flag :)
+After a while of dirbuster doing its thing, we get an interesting looking directory with a response code of 200 and it looks like our flag :)\
 ![secret dir](https://i.imgur.com/IEbk8HG.png)

 ## Challenge 2: Find a password

-If we go to that directory, we can see a similar looking page.
+If we go to that directory, we can see a login page for a forum.
 ![secret](https://i.imgur.com/MBS8Qig.png)

 Hmmm let's look at the source code with our browser's developer tools.